 - Make sure you picked relevant keywords for your niche

 - Find out whether you are able to outrank the competitors

 1. Make sure you picked relevant keywords for your niche

 This applies to people who are well-experienced in their business field and look for new keyword ideas as well as affiliate marketers looking for their new niche.

 It can easily happen that a keyword which seems to be super-relevant will end up as a wrong option because it’s not semantically correct.
 It simply doesn’t reflect the intention behind user’s search query.
-(To find our more about this topic, check out the SEOpedia article about search intent).
+(To find our more about this topic, check out our ultimate guide to keyword research for beginners).

 Semantic keyword research is a great way to find more related keywords.
 However, make sure to analyze SERPs of these keywords before optimizing for them.

 Generally speaking, you don’t want to rank in the SERPs full of guides if you have a product landing page (this can differ depending on the niche you are targeting).

 If you are searching for “how to make pizza” your intention is not to BUY a pizza, right?